 Conduct positively influencing a student’s professionalism portion of the participation grade include respectful treatment of peers (e.g. giving them the attention and courtesy they deserve), approaching presentations and projects with due seriousness (e.g. being prepared, communicating conscientiously with peers and the instructor when needed, contributing fairly to group efforts, etc.) and general efforts to be responsible and accountable.
 At the end of the semester, each student’s professionalism portion of the grade will be determined on the basis of peer feedback and instructor observation of a student’s conduct during class time and group work.

 During class time, we will follow a strict no-device policy.
-To minimize distraction and encourage engagement, computers, tablets and cell phones may not be used during class time except for urgent circumstances or specific class activities (during which the instructor will make it clear that the use of devices is permitted).
+To minimize distraction and encourage engagement, computers, tablets and cell phones may not be used during class time except for urgent circumstances or specific class activities (during which the instructor or TA will make it clear that the use of devices is permitted).
 The use of any of these devices during class time will immediately result in a full letter grade reduction in the final grade for the semester.

 If you need to take a call or respond to an important message, please step out of the classroom for privacy and to be considerate of your peers.
-If you have made accommodations to use technology in the classroom (e.g. for note taking), please let the instructor know ASAP.
+If you have made accommodations to use technology in the classroom (e.g. for note taking), please let the instructor or TA know ASAP.

 Late Work Policy

 Assignments, lab write-ups and projects will not be accepted after their due dates, unless there is a legitimate reason (e.g. illness, personal emergency) for late submission.
-Students should let the instructor know ASAP if an assignment needs to be submitted late.
+Students should let the instructor or TA know ASAP if an assignment needs to be submitted late.

 Final grades are based on all work done during the semester with the following weightings: